lf94/summonscript/README.md

 will continue to be.
 Any other code CAD systems are free to use this as well.
 It remains quick even on complex models because it uses progressive rendering.

+## Thanks

+I would like to first thank those individuals who have created amazing technology that is completely free.
+In particular this is a shoutout to mkeeter (libfive), Koromix (koffi), raysan5 (raylib), the whole Zig team, the V8 team, and Inigo Quilez (SDFs).
+Without any one of these people, this project would probably not exist.

+Next I would sincerely like to thank all of the people in the code CAD space who have given their time to me over the years.
+I will most likely forget to mention someone, so please let me know if I've missed you.

+* The OpenSCAD team (special thanks to InPhase)
+* Doug Moen
+* #openscad on libera
+* replicad team
+* CadQuery team
+* my partner who's had to deal with me asking "come look!" a million times :D
+* my friends who had to suffer similarly
+* rask (code and knowledge contributions)